-The voyage, planned for February 2019, begins on the island of Rote which the last ice age separated from Timor.
+The voyage, planned for February 2020, begins on the island of Rote which the last ice age separated from Timor.
 The fossil record tells us that the voyage happened but offers no other clues.
-We are assuming the vessel was a bamboo raft, which was plentiful even then.
-Bamboo is easy to harvest, easy to work with a stone tool, eminently buoyant and by using full-length culms a single raft can be long enough to carry enough men and women to seed a colony.
+We are assuming the vessel was a raft made from bamboo which was plentiful even then.
+Bamboo is easy to harvest, easy to work with a stone tool, eminently buoyant and by using full-length culms a single raft can be big enough to carry a significant number of passengers.
+A fleet of a half dozen rafts could transport enough men and women to seed a colony.

 But we cannot ignore the possibility that by the time the sea nomads had settled the Wallacea archipelago, their maritime and tool technology might have made significant enough advances in the development of day-to-day tools.
-Even now the combination of a revised dating of a stone ax shard found in an ancient habitation cave in West Australia shows it had been ground-edge sharpened – a technique which is thought to be first applied by the Australian Aboriginal – but more importantly, it showed signs of having been fitted with a wooden handle.
-The fossil’s new date is between 44,000 and 49,000 years ago which means it is the oldest shafted ax ever found.
+Even now the combination of hafted stone axe shards found in the ancient Madjedebe rock shelter in Arnhem Land with ground-edge sharpened tools - both techniques credited to the Australian Aboriginal - raise the possibility that the skills might have been brought to Sahul much earlier by its first visitors from the west.

-Anyone who has worked with a chopping tool is aware of the significant difference a handle makes.
+Anyone who has worked with a chopping tool is aware of the difference a handle makes.
 And in particular, anyone who has used a hand ax from stone is likely to conclude that having a handle attached might well coincide with the beginning of dugout canoes - the birth of sophisticated sea transport.
-Now that the Australian Aboriginal is being credited with both edge grinding and hafting is not beyond the realms of possibility that both techniques arrived in Sahul Land with the Wallaceans.
-Could it be that 50,000 years ago they conceived the tool to transform a log into a canoe?
-We may never know.
-No fossil older than about 40ka has ever been found in Wallacea from whence Australia’s first settlers came.
-Archaeological activity is a rare activity on any of the hundreds of islands in Wallacea, so older fossils could well be waiting to be found, as were the 850,000ka relics on Flores which proved the early human presence there.
+Could it be that 65,000 years ago they forbears of the Australian Aboriginal knew how to transform a log into a canoe?

 Canoes rather than the slower and less maneuverable rafts may have been used in Timor at that time which would have helped facilitate fishing activity 42,000 years ago at the eastern end of Timor.
-A recent excavation at a well-known habitation cave there has come up with fish hooks and food remains that date back to that time which showed that the Wallaceans living there were catching tuna and other pelagic fish.
+A recent excavation at a well-known habitation cave there has come up with fish hooks and food remains that show that the Wallaceans living there were catching tuna and other pelagic fish at that time.
 The trochus shell fish hooks could have been in the cave for 23,000 years, which makes them the world’s oldest, laying out further proof that here is the cradle of seafaring and the first signs of complete, almost amphibious human interaction with the sea.
 From land nomads to sea nomads, here in Wallacea our ancestors first took to the sea.

 Genetically there is no doubt that the Melanesians, original settlers of the Philippines, the people of Papua New Guinea and the Australian Aboriginal share the same ancestry.
 But what is surprising is that until now, the fossil record puts Homo sapiens landing on Australia up to 20,000 years before Papua New Guinea and the islands of the Western Pacific.